YOUR LIVED EXPERIENCE MATTERS

-Sharing your story as a Traumatic Brain Injury survivor and/or individual with disabilities makes a difference.
+Sharing your story as a Brain Injury / Stroke survivor and/or individual with disabilities makes a difference.
 Your community leaders want to hear from you!
 It is important to share your lived experience and raise specific concerns within your community that matters most to you.

-State and Federal programs aimed at addressing the needs of individuals with disabilities and members of the community that have sustained a TBI receive grant money annually.
+State and Federal programs aimed at addressing the needs of individuals with disabilities and members of the community that have sustained a Brain Injury receive grant money annually.
 The state and federally appropriated funds help sustain and expand services that are important to the community.

 Citizen Advocacy is key to communicating your community needs so that funds can be allotted to programs that provide the most support.

-For example, some current issues for TBI Survivors and individuals with disabilities within our state and nationwide are:
+For example, some current issues for Brain Injury Survivors and individuals with disabilities within our state and nationwide are:

 - Access to Transportation and Para transportation